cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 return type(r)
 ```

 Lastly, we'll create relationships between Internet Gateways and their VPCs.
+In this cypher query, we use `[0]` to pull the first item in the list.
+Internet Gateways can only be attached to 1 VPC, so this will return the only attachment in the attachment properties of the Internet Gateway resource.

 ```sql
 MATCH